Marine Biodegradation proved beyond doubt

 CLICK HERE TO READ THE FULL OXOMAR REPORT in French and English

-Evidence is available – from tests done in real time at Bandol on the coast of France that oxo-bio plastic will degrade to low molecular-weight materials under natural conditions in water.
+Evidence is available – from tests done in real time at Bandol on the coast of France that plastic made with d2w will degrade to low molecular-weight materials under natural conditions in water.
 Samples aged under those conditions were studied at Queen Mary University London Microbial Degradation of Plastic in Aqueous Solutions Demonstrated by CO2 Evolution and Quantification where the abiotically degraded plastic was the only source of carbon available to the bacteria.
 The samples were proved to be biodegraded by bacteria commonly found in the oceans, and separate samples were biodegraded by bacteria commonly found on land.
 The degraded plastic was also proved to be non-toxic to those bacteria.